Updated May 26, 2023

-- SAS GUI provides numerous tools like plots, graphs, and a very flexible library too.
+- SAS GUI provides numerous tools like plots, graphs, and a flexible library.

 8. Accurate Output

-- The development of SAS occurred over a long span of time.
+- The development of SAS occurred over a long period.

 9. Huge Job Opportunities

-- The job possibilities in SAS are very high, as it was being used by numerous enterprises for such a long time.
+- The job possibilities in SAS are very high, as numerous enterprises used it for a long time.

-- SAS has become more like an essential to begin an analytics profession for the developers.
+- SAS has become more essential to begin an analytics profession for developers.

 - It is very for a SAS professional to master Python and R.

-- SAS has become the leader of the analytics market over the years.
+- SAS has become the leader in the analytics market over the years.